zhijieshi/cse3666/misc/rars.md

 RARS provides many functions/features to help you debug your program.
-Knowing the features (set breakpoints, step/backstep, check/change register values, examine memory contents, etc.). will help you a lot when you work on later labs.
+Knowing the features (set breakpoints, step/backstep, check/change register values, examine memory contents, etc.) will help you a lot when you debug your code.
 Let us experiment with a few here.

-The example code only evaluates a simple expression and then exits.
+### Step and backstep
 Instead of letting the program run to the end, you can run instructions one by one.
-After the simulator is reset, select Run/Step.
+After the simulator is reset, select Run/Step (F7).
 The instruction that is going to be executed next is highlighted.
 There is a window that shows the values of all registers.
 You can observe how data in registers are updated.
 The simulator may show the values in hexadecimal.
 You can change them to decimal (uncheck Settings/Values displayed in hexadecimal).
 The register that has been modified is highlighted.

+You can also undo instructions by selecting Run/Backstep (F8).

+### Breakpoint

-You can also set a breakpoint at an instruction by checking the checkbox on the same line of the instruction.
-You may need to select Run/Toggle all breakpoints first.
+We can set a breakpoint at an instruction by checking the checkbox on the same line of the instruction (in the Bkpt column).
 The simulator will stop before executing the instructions at the breakpoints.
 You can examine the values in registers/memory, change the values if you like, and decide what to do next.
 For example, you can stop the program, step to the next instruction, or run to the end or the next breakpoint.

-Now, step through the example program and observe how registers are updated.
+Run/Clear all breakpoints (Ctrl-k) clear all breakpoints.
+Run/Toggle (Ctrl-T) disable/enable all breakpoints.
+Assembling a program also clears all the breakpoints.